 If you are diagnosed with atrial fibrillation, the most important thing to know is that this arrhythmia is not life-threatening.
 Episodes often come and go, and many require no treatment at all.

-Treatment for Atrial Fibrillation
+Treatments for Atrial Fibrillation

-The biggest worry with atrial fib is increased risk of stroke: blood pools in the atria where clots may form and travel to the brain.
+The biggest worry with atrial fibrillation is increased risk of stroke: blood pools in the atria where clots may form and travel to the brain.
 Aspirin, Coumadin, or other blood thinners are often prescribed to decrease this risk.

-Fran's Atrial Fibrillation
+Fran’s Atrial Fibrillation Story

 But beware the conventional treatments for atrial fibrillation.
 When Fran was 68, she was diagnosed with atrial fibrillation and referred to a cardiologist.
 After an unsuccessful cardioversion procedure, the doctored started her on the beta-blocker Betapace, observed her for two days, and sent Fran home.